dnesbitt03qub/word_bingo/README.md

 A program to play word bingo by reading in .srt files from TV shows or movies.
 Each player guesses 5 words and the player who's words appear most often wins!

+Note: Currently a project to learn Python on, don't expect it to be robust yet!

 ## Creating a game

 The program can be run with: